kaltepeter/notes/src/markdown-pages/workshops/pythontest.md

 assert c == 0   # checking equality

 # code in block raises exception
+# This is preferred
 with pytest.raises(TypeError):
     pass

+# If you need more.
-# more specific exception checking, messy, use the generic type instead
+# more specific exception checking, messy, use the above style more often
 with pytest.raises(TypeError) as exc_info:
     cards.CardsDB()
     expected = "missing 1 required positional argument" assert expected in str(exc_info.value)
 ```